samgovier/homelab/5_minecraft.md

 helm uninstall connect-test -n minecraft
 ```

-Still no dice.
-A load balancer IP would probably work, but I'm curious what the recommendation is from the creator.
+~~Still no dice.
+A load balancer IP would probably work, but I'm curious what the recommendation is from the creator.~~

 USEFUL TRICK, though: if you need to get into a port that's not just a bash shell in the container, you can port-forward whatever you need, eg: `kubectl port-forward podname localport:targetport -n namespace`

+Using this trick we can just do a basic test, `test-netconnection <IP> -port <port>` in Powershell.
+In Linux, `telnet`, `nmap`, `timeout`...

+The above configuration with a `NodePort` actually DID work, but I didn't understand that I needed to pull the node IP and use that and the Port of the service to access the pod.